Prawn and spring onion fritters

-These delicious fritters are an excellent addition to a tapas spread or great as a simple starter.
+These delicious fritters with aioli are an excellent addition to a tapas spread or great as a simple starter.

 For the aioli, put the garlic cloves onto a chopping board and crush them under the blade or a large knife.